lauratrannguyen/document-the-documentation/README.md

-# document-the-documentation
+# Document the Documentation
-Utilizing GenAI to build storybook documentation from scratch that documents the current WCAG guidelines
+Using GenAI tools on our personal computers, how can we build a storybook from scratch that documents and provides examples for the WCAG 2.2 accessbility guidelines?

-test